saitejaallam/AuE893Spring20_SaiTeja/AuE893Spring20_SaiTeja/catkin_ws/src/assignment5_trackingandfollowing/README.md

 Calibrated the camera required to implement on the turtlebot.

 Ishan
-He worked on Kobuki base implementing the two tasks.
+worked on Kobuki base implementing the two tasks because he doesnot have access to the turtlebot3 burger.

 Ajith
 Implemented the line following, april detection codes on turtlebot and helped teja in capturing the videos and resolving the issues in part 2.

 Sai Teja
-Sai teja modified the launch file for line following code by including the image_transport node and calling the follow_line_step_hsv_realworld.py node.
+modified the launch file for line following code by including the image_transport node and calling the follow_line_step_hsv_realworld.py node.
 Generated the code for tag_detection and created the launch file for part 2.

-The videos for both the parts are provided in assignment5_trackingandfollowing/videos
+The videos for both the parts are provided in assignment5_trackingandfollowing/videos.

+NOTE:

+The github repository contains the apriltag_ros package which has all the relevant packages to run part2.
+As it was built with catkin_make_isolated it cannot be kept in the assignments catkin_ws which was built with catkin_make.
+So for easy readability and grading I copied the launch file and scripts in the respective launch and src folders of assignment5_trackingandfollowing package.